Jerk (album)

 Jerk is the second album by Canadian alternative/indie rock band hHead, released in 1994.
 The prize money that hHead won from a CFNY-FM contest went towards paying the costs for making this album.
-Some critics say that this album sounded a lot more 'produced' than the previous album, Fireman, mainly because of the style change, from a garagey sound to a more professional sound.

 Videos were made for "Answers" and "Happy".
+AllMusic rated the album three out of five stars.
+A Washington Post review compared the album to Nirvana.